-To ensure optimum reception, do not place items on the roof around the rooftop antenna location or strap items to the trunk lid around the trunk lid antenna (if equipped).
+To ensure optimum reception, do not place items on the roof around the rooftop antenna location.
 Metal objects placed within the line of sight of the antenna will cause decreased performance.
 Larger luggage items such as bikes should be placed as far rearward as possible, within the loading design of the rack.
 Do not place items directly on or above the antenna.